3

 On entering from the doorway at the side of the house, you will find a calm, modern space with references to its 1930s origins.
 Elegant Crittle-style doors and windows compliment the larch and black-charred wood cladding of the exterior.

-Once inside guests will find a light and spacious open plan social space, with cosy nooks and soft curated interiors.
+Once inside, guests will find a light and spacious open plan social space, with cosy nooks and soft curated interiors.
 A modern galley-style kitchen generously equipped with all needed to whip up fancy dinners, lazy breakfasts and delicious beach picnics.

-A central dining space is the heart of the downstairs, overlooking the beach style garden through floor to ceiling light filled doors, opening out to a decked area and pergola with a long table and benches to enjoy daytime sun in partial shade and al-fresco evenings to enjoy a warm fire pit and sounds of the nearby waves.
+A central dining space is the heart of the downstairs, overlooking the beach style garden through floor to ceiling light filled doors, opening out to a decked area and pergola with a long table and benches to enjoy daytime sun in partial shade and alfresco evenings to enjoy a warm fire pit and sounds of the nearby waves.

 The modern and cosy living area is a great place for relaxing family time, or indulge in a spot of reading in the deep cushioned window seat.
 An additional, separate snug room provides a dedicated space for TV and games, furnished with comfy bean bags and vibrant pops of colour.